ReactorKit/ReactorKit/README.md

 Implement these methods to transform and combine with other observable streams.
 For example, `transform(mutation:)` is the best place for combining a global event stream to a mutation stream.

-These methods can be also used for debugging purpose:
+These methods can be also used for debugging purposes:

 ```swift
 func transform(action: Observable<Action>) -> Observable<Action> {